THE OTHER WORLD WE LIVE IN

 Since wide-spread misunderstanding prevails in any use of the word “angel,” I choose to introduce my reflections by using the medieval, metaphysical term for the pure spirits.
 We might pre-empt Mr. Fry’s outrage by reminding him that what we are really talking about are beings with intellectual and volitional endowments, and that exist separately from matter: in philosophical jargon, “separate substances.”
 This will hardly convert him, but it may convince him that what he does not know about angels could – just possibly – be far greater than what is conveyed by the frivolous caricatures he, and the rest of us, are familiar with.

 Indeed, today we are in a bad way when we try to think intelligently about angels.
 Even those who still believe in them are not much better off.
 More often than not they will think of spirits as wispy and rarefied, passing through our world like a morning fog.
 Here they come, smiling and fluttering, like ethereal butterflies, casting pixie-dust over our benighted world.
 We might expect help from sacred art, but here too we are frequently misled.
-How often do we see cute, bare-bottomed “cherubim” in Renaissance and Baroque depictions, or – even worse – wan, effeminate figures resembling kindly, Caucasian ladies in flowing bathrobes?
+How often do we see Renaissance and Baroque depictions of cute, bare-bottomed “cherubim” (embarrassingly called putti in artistic lingo)?
+Even worse, we might also see God’s spirits presented as wan, effeminate figures resembling kindly, Caucasian ladies in flowing evening gowns.

 Sometimes the only antidote to these silly fantasies is to encounter one of our world’s pre-literate tribal cultures; they still know that spirits are not to be messed with.
 Or perhaps we could listen to an interview with a good, experienced exorcist.
 These gentlemen know only too well that we are speaking of powerful realities, albeit, in this case, from the darker side.

 My intention here is to convey the reality of a world we also live in, but one that our senses rarely perceive, and that our celebrated scientific outlook can often not even imagine.
 But it is a world that is real like mountains and stars are real.
-In fact, it is even more solid than the proud stone of the Rocky Mountains, or the shining stars in the firmament.
+In fact, it is even more solid than the proud stone of the Rocky Mountains, and more luminous than the shining stars in the firmament.
 Spiritual reality is as real as it gets.

 This does not mean, of course, that the material cosmos is unreal – far from it.
-The gnostic temptation of demoting material reality always lies in wait when we get into the business of emphasizing spiritual matters.
-But God willed the creation of matter and destined it to a future glorification we can now hardly imagine.
-In earlier, non-materialistic times, when people opened their eyes upon the world of nature and the stars above us, their gaze reached further than ours.
-They saw how the spiritual and material worlds interpenetrate, cooperating in a revelation that surpasses even the glories possible to an exclusively spiritual universe.
+Nonetheless, the gnostic temptation of demoting material reality always lies in wait when we emphasize spiritual matters.
+But God positively willed the creation of matter; he destined all its mass and energy, along with the angels and our troubled human race, to a shared future of glory.
+Our problem is trying to keep all three components of creation in mind.
+We tend to waver between two false absolutes: a purely spiritual world or a purely material one.
+In earlier times, when people opened their eyes upon the world of nature and the stars above us, their gaze reached further than ours.
+They saw how the spiritual and material worlds interpenetrate, cooperating in a revelation in which our own composite human nature becomes, in the words of Thomas Aquinas, the mirabilis connexio (the amazing link).
+We are what connects matter and spirit into a perfected mirror of the Triune God.

-They not only detected the hand of a remote God who created these wonders and sent them into being, but also the unmistakable signs of a world of pure created spirits, powerfully present within the concrete mysteries of nature.
-The angels almost seemed to wink at us as they mediated between the Almighty and those of us in the corporeal world.
-Our fellow humans of yesteryear would have regarded the arrogant eyes of the secular know-it-alls of today as blind, seeing only two dimensions when there are three (or even more).
+That is to say, our ancestors not only detected the hand of a Creator God who made all these material wonders and sent them into being, but also the unmistakable signs of a world of pure created spirits, powerfully present within the concrete mysteries of nature.
+The angels almost seemed to wink at them as they mediated between the Almighty and those of us in the corporeal world.
+Our fellow humans of yesteryear would have regarded the arrogant eyes of the secular know-it-alls of today as blind, seeing only two dimensions, when there are three (or even more).
 They would have held our quantified scientific interpretation of nature to be not only partial, but even partisan.
-The scientists poring over these measurements would have seemed to them like someone staring at a musical score, but unable to hear the music it represents.
+The scientist poring over these measurements would have seemed to them like someone staring at a musical score, unable to hear the music.

 Moreover, spirits are not, strictly speaking, things at all, but rather “someones.”
 In a word, they are persons.
 And persons are what the “spiritual” is all about.
-To put a fine point on it, a spirit is simply a being endowed with the two interior faculties of self-transcendence: intelligence and volition.
-Since we also possess these faculties, we too are spiritual, although incarnate in matter.
+To put a fine point on it, a spirit is simply an immaterial being endowed with the two interior faculties of self-transcendence: intelligence and volition.
+Since we also possess these faculties, we too are spiritual, although amazingly incarnate in matter.

-Personhood exists in three irreducible forms: divine, angelic and human.
-Furthermore, personal reality is, according to Thomas Aquinas, “the most perfect of all that exists in nature” (perfectissimum in tota natura).
-When we insist today on the “dignity of the human person,” we are simply acknowledging this perfection in the only persons we have direct, palpable contact with: ourselves.
+In the Abrahamic traditions, personhood exists in three irreducible forms: divine, angelic and human.
+Furthermore, personal reality is, again according to Thomas Aquinas, “the most perfect of all that exists in nature” (perfectissimum in tota natura).
+We instinctively know this, for when we insist today on the “dignity of the human person,” we are simply acknowledging this perfection in the only persons we have direct, palpable contact with: ourselves.
 But it applies at least equally to the angels, and of course immeasurably more to God.

 In saner times the existence of personal, spiritual beings would have been among the common-sense coordinates of all intelligent earthlings.
 The doubters would have been the oddballs.
 In fact, in those days, after a long conversation with Mr. Fry, someone may well have walked away and commented on how polite and witty the comedian was, but then lowered their voice and whispered, as if revealing a dark secret: “…but the poor man does not even believe in angels!”